solita/solita.github.com/_posts/2022-01-xx-code-reviews.md

 Also, remember the importance of the code review.
 It is more important than programming itself.
 Thus it should have high priority.
 I don't say you have to stop your coding immediately when there is a code review waiting for you.
 But to not postpone review many hours, and do it within few hours from the request.

 As I said earlier, help your co-worker to finish his/her task and create value by reviewing the code as soon as possible.
+When you request someone to review the code, you want it to be reviewed soon.
+So, do to others what you want them to do to you.

 ## What should I review?